-Under any of the alternatives, development projects would be designed and built in accordance with applicable federal, state, and local statutes and regulations (Exhibit 3.3-7).
+Under any of the alternatives, development projects would be designed and built in accordance with applicable federal, state, and local statutes and regulations (Exhibit 3.3-5).
 Many of these involve review and permitting processes to ensure impacts to the environment (including environmentally critical areas important to plants and animals) are avoided, minimized, documented, and mitigated to the greatest extent possible.
 The procedures associated with these regulations also create opportunities for public notice and comment on projects before implementation.
 Regulations and commitments that address stormwater runoff are identified in Section 3.1.3 in Earth & Water Quality.

 Authority Agencies with Jurisdiction Requirements Federal Migratory Bird Treaty Act U.S. Fish and Wildlife Service (USFWS) Prohibits the taking, killing, or possession of migratory birds or any parts, nests, or eggs of such birds, except as authorized by USFWS.
 Bald and Golden Eagle Protection Act USFWS Prohibits the taking (including disturbance) of eagles or their nests, except as authorized by USFWS.
 Clean Water Act Section 404 U.S. Army Corps of Engineers Requires authorization for excavating, land clearing, or discharging dredged or fill material into waters of the United States, including wetlands.
-Marine Mammal Protection Act National Marine Fisheries Service (NMFS) Prohibits injury or harm (including disturbance) to marine mammals, except as authorized by NMFS.
-Endangered Species Act Section 7 Consultation NMFS and/or USFWS Requires federal agencies to ensure that actions they authorize (e.g., through issuance of a permit), fund, or carry out are not likely to jeopardize the continued existence of any endangered or threatened

-Exhibit 3.3-7.
+Exhibit 3.3-5.
 Federal, State, and Local Regulations, Permits, and Processes Related to the Protection of Plants and Animals